 That’s not just a surprising set of retirement facts – it’s alarming as well.
 An AARP survey recently showed that over one-third of people over 45 consider themselves lonely.
 And among those respondents, being lonely was reported to be a predictor of poor health.

 Bottom line: older Americans should think about the relationship between loneliness and their health and weigh these factors when they’re planning how and where they’ll live in retirement.
 Independent living communities allow for expansive social circles, numerous social activities, and other ways to maintain friendships and make new ones.
+For more resources and support for older adults living alone, check out this guide created by the National Council on Aging.

 5. Lots of Retirees are Still Paying Mortgages